Where to Look for Jobs

 Part-Time Job Fair

-UC’s Part-Time Job Fair features about 80 local, Cincinnati companies and organizations - including the University itself - who are eager to hire students for part-time jobs and internships.
-This year, the fair will take place on September 5, 2019.
+UC’s Part-Time Job Fair features local, Cincinnati companies and organizations - including the University itself - who are hiring students for part-time jobs and internships.

 Education Career Fair

-Teaching and counseling students and alumni seeking full-time employment are invited to attend the Southwest Ohio/Northern Kentucky Education Career Fair in the Cintas Center at Xavier University.
+Teaching and counseling students and alumni seeking full-time employment are invited to attend the Southwest Ohio/Northern Kentucky Education Career Fair.
 Candidates should dress professionally and be prepared to speak with school district recruiters regarding employment opportunities.

 The fair is presented jointly by Xavier University, Antioch University Midwest, Cincinnati Christian University, Mount St. Joseph University, Northern Kentucky University, the University of Cincinnati, and Wilmington College.

-If you are interested in a particular company or organization, check their website once a month or even once a week for job postings.
+If you are interested in a company or organization, check their website frequently for job postings.
 If you can, sign up for job alerts so that you receive notification when a job is posted that matches your interests.

 Job aggregators pull together job listings from many sources into one searchable location.
-Some examples are Ohio Means Jobs, Indeed.com, Monster.com, and Glassdoor.
-Searching aggregators can be a way to quickly scan for jobs that match your interests.
+Some examples are Ohio Means Jobs, Kentucky Career Center, Indiana Career Connect, Google, Indeed, Monster, and Glassdoor.
+Searching aggregators lets you quickly scan for jobs that match your interests.
 If you find a job you might want to apply for, look for the job posting on the company’s own site and apply there.